 1. Freelance Content Writing, Video Production, or Graphics Design

 Content is king online and companies are screaming for it.
 This can range from corporate blogging, to video production to graphics design (such as infographics).
 Set up a simple website and focus on promoting your personal brand.
 Don’t worry about hiring a website designer for now, just select a host with website building tools.
 They’re designed for those who don’t know HTML and they get more user-friendly every day.
-There are some website hosting suggestions below under “Online Store”.
+Read Checklist: Choosing a Website Host for your Canadian Business for guidance.

 Further reading: How to Start a Digital Content Freelancing Business in Canada